rust-embedded/meta-rust-bin/README.md

   * [ ] Running Rust/Cargo on target.
   * [ ] Vendoring of Cargo dependencies (to better play with the Yocto offline build model).
+  * [ ] Use of a shared libstd across all Rust packages on a target system (provides space savings).
+  * [ ] Total static linking using MUSL.

 ## Advanced Features